RickAQ-Dev/yii1_ent_system/README.md

 You can import the database included in the project into your MySQL server database.
 Database SQL file : **[project folder]/protected/data/system_db-[lastest date]*.sql** ( always use the updated sql file from the directory ).

-## Step 6 : Configuring project Database
+## Step 6 : Configuring Database Connection
 Update the project database connection from it's configuration file.
 You can find the project configurations here : [project folder]/protected/config/database.php